smahm094/Project-TBS/README.md

 • Build the training dataset if required
 • Modify the existing summarization model or build a new abstractive model
 • Evaluate the performance of the model
-• Assist the team from TBS to review the efficiency and establish the final model.
+• Assist the TBS team to review the efficiency and establish the final model.